wyptcs/R2MQ/readme.md

 <br/>
 <br/>
 Description:<br/>
-This is an RT2Q compressed data structure on 'RT2Qquery' folder. it is encoding data structures which calculate query time and space usage.
+This is an RT2Q compressed data structure on 'RT2Qquery' folder.
+This experiment calculates query time and space usage.
 We used Range Min-Max Tree of Sadakane and Navarro[[1] on SDSL library[2].
 In order to reduce the size, our Range Min-Max Tree uses minimum field only.
 Also, this includes three RMQ structures for comparison, based on the method of Ferrada and Navarro[3], Fischer and Heun[4], BGHL[5]
 We included our test example which creates experimental results of our paper, and toy example based on Figure 1 of our paper.

 Make:<br/>